DH Mosquito Build

 I really like Tony’s kits because nearly all have been a RCM&E commissioned design so you have a good write up and the build instructions.
 I’ve already built Tony’s BAE Hawk and after 9 years it still flying as good as the first day.
 Some video of her on this website.

 I got the CNC wood pack and decided to go electric eventually, was considering the IC version but I thought the risk of one engine cutting out and trashing the model pushed me electric.
 I purchased the motor’s, ESC and props from 4-max http://www.4-max.co.uk/tn-multies.htm .
 4-Max have recommended setups for all Tony’s designs.
+Update – motors now recommended have been changed from in-runners to out runners.
+I’ve had issues with the original setup that’s ended in some damage see below.

 Here’s the fuselage build pictures.